On this page:

 - Student has been granted commuter status (reside in their parents'/guardians’ home).

-Requests for additional exceptions may be made to the Associate Dean of College Life.
+Requests for additional exceptions may be made to the Director of Residential Education.

 I also understand that I am required to have and pay for an institutional meal plan if my housing is within a residence hall that requires such a plan.
-A list of the halls that require a meal plan can be found on the Residential & First-Year Programs website.
+A list of the halls that require a meal plan can be found on the Residential Education website.